-As a reflection of the mission of the SOA, it is expected that faculty applying for promotion to the rank of Professor demonstrate an undiminished commitment to the School, the University, the Profession and their surrounding community.
+As a reflection of the mission of the SACD, it is expected that faculty applying for promotion to the rank of Professor demonstrate an undiminished commitment to the School, the University, the Profession, and their surrounding community through service and committee work.
 Pro-Bono work executed in professional practice can be considered both Research and Service.

-Documentation of service and leadership should include ongoing evidence similar to what is required for the rank of Associate Professor that shows a continuing or an improved level of engagement with the School, the University, the Profession and the broader community.
+Documentation of service and leadership should include ongoing evidence similar to what is required for the rank of Associate Professor that shows a continuing or an improved level of engagement with the School, the University, the Profession, and the broader community.

-Professor of Practice
+Lecturer / Professor of Practice